dheeraz07/Amazon-Connect---Implementation-of-voicemail/README.md

 # Voicemail for Amazon Connect
 This solutions deploys the resources necessary to configure a voicemail system to use with Amazon Connect.
 See [Solution Architecture](https://aws.amazon.com/solutions/implementations/voicemail-for-amazon-connect/).

-> Starting in April 2023 Amazon S3 made a change to set the **Bucket Owner Enforced Setting** to be enabled for any newly completed buckets which disables **ACLs**.
-Since this solution uses Default ACLs, this new default will prevent the CloudFormation stack from deploying.
-[More Information...](https://aws.amazon.com/blogs/aws/heads-up-amazon-s3-security-changes-are-coming-in-april-of-2023/).

 The master and development branches have been updated to account for the recent S3 changes.
 Updated CloudFormation Templates and deployment instructions can be [found here](https://aws-contact-center-blog.s3.us-west-2.amazonaws.com/voicemail-s3-default-acl-issue/vmv1s3fix.zip)